proxykitten/istio-picnic/README.md

-# Simple Microservices with Kubernetes & Istio
+# Sample Microservices with Kubernetes & Istio

-This demo showcases two Node.js microservices (user, order) using PostgreSQL, deployed with Kubernetes and exposed via Istio Ingress Gateway.
-Explore the code and manifests!
+It should be a micro services but the pods failed to init for some reason.
+Froget it.